dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

                                                     "50", "100",     "All"(case-insensitive).
                                                     "All"]
-maxPageStep                integer                  7                Indicates how many page navigation choices will be displayed (Suggested that the value should be less than 10). defaultPageSize            integer                  n/a              The page size used by default defaultPage                integer                  n/a              Which page will be displayed by default
+maxPageStep                integer                  7                Indicates how many page navigation choices will be displayed (Suggested that the value should be less than 10). defaultPageSize            integer                  pageSizes[0]     The page size used by default defaultPage                integer                  1 - first page   Which page will be displayed by default
 =========================  =======================  ===============  ================================================================================================================

 =====